-The Board organizes its work and responsibilities according to a 12-month workplan.
-The calendar is reviewed and updated at least annually and modified as required to address issues that arise.
+The Board organizes its work and responsibilities according to a 12-month Annual Plan.
+The Committees of the Board organize their work and responsibilities according to 12-month Work Plans.
+The Annual Plan and Work Plans are reviewed and updated at least annually and modified as required to address issues that arise.